tumblr/docs/api.md

 - `"queue"` means the post should be added to the end of the blog's post queue.
 - `"draft"` means the post should be saved as a draft.
 - `"private"` means the post should be privately published immediately.
-- `"unapproved"` means the post is a new submission.

 If omitted, the state parameter on a new post defaults to `"published"`.